kirsten2/Species_validation/README.md

 Running the pipeline with other data
 ---------

-Further details on the pipeline are provided in the wiki:
+To run the pipeline with your own data, further instructions on file-preparation and formatting are provided in the wiki:

 [wiki](https://github.com/kirsten2/SDP_validation/wiki)